You are visiting this site in english. Only a small portion of the content is available in english. Switch to Dutch for more.

 A Flemish Rationalist: The Uncompromising Thinking of Etienne Vermeersch

-Ludo Abicht
+Prof Ludo Abicht

-Etienne Vermeersch (1934-) (Photo by David Samyn).
+Etienne Vermeersch (1934-2019) - Photo by David Samyn.

 Etienne Vermeersch, Professor of Philosophy at the University of Ghent, retired in October 1997.
 Rather than marking the end of his professorship with the traditional liber amicorum, his colleagues Johan Braeckman and Hugo van den Enden arranged for the publication of thirteen of his most important articles in From Antigone to Dolly.
 Forty Years of Critical Thinking (Van Antigone tot Dolly.
 40 jaar kritisch denken, 1997).
 This reader provides an extraordinary insight into Vermeersch' philosophy and ethical thinking.
 It was a felicitous decision on the part of his colleagues, for it meant that we were once again confronted with, or possibly introduced to, this philosopher's uncompromising and militant work.